This article will explain how to charge your batteries in the field, in case you are running low on energy and your project is not yet complete.

 Where and how should I connect the cables?

 Connect the cables from your car battery to the Wingtra charger.
-BE CAREFUL: the red clamp connects to the positive (+) pole, and the black clamp connects to the negative (-) pole.
+Be careful to connect the positive and negative poles to the correct clamps: the red clamp connects to the positive (+) pole, and the black clamp connects to the negative (-) pole.

 While charging, make sure that all of the other devices in the vehicle are turned off: radio, lights, wipers, etc. At the same time, make sure the motor is still running.